AhmedTawfiqM/Starter-Android-Library/README.md

 ## Installation

 ### 1- clone the project and just rename the Root Name as you like :)
-### 2- Now Congratulations :) :heart: now you can develop your library in Library module
+### 2- Now Congratulations :) :heart:  you can develop your library in Library module

 ## Why